What Are Carpenter Bees?

 Their “craftsmanship” is what causes some people to denounce them as harmful pests.
 Carpenter bees prefer softwood trees, like pine, cedar or spruce, which also includes timber — potentially causing structural damage to any building made of wood.

 Carpenter Bees and the Environment

-Although many seek to eradicate them as pests, the role carpenter bees’ play benefits the environment in ways that we cannot afford to ignore.
+Although many seek to eradicate them as pests, the role carpenter bees play benefits the environment in ways that we cannot afford to ignore.
 They, like other bees, feed on nectar and pollen.
 Hence, they visit flowers in search of food.
 Since they possess large bodies, carpenter bees end up being very effective pollinators and provide a massive boost to the ecosystem.

 They also have the ability to vibrate their flight muscles at specific frequencies.
-This is called buzz pollination — a skill which honey bees don’t possess.
+This is called buzz pollination — a skill that honey bees don’t possess.
 The vibrations cause pollen to dislodge from flowers.

 As a result, carpenter bees have proven they’re not such a nuisance.
 In Australia, they noted a 10 percent increase in their yield of tomatoes because of their pollination prowess.
 Eggplants, blueberries, and cranberries also benefit from this type of pollination — producing larger fruits in more abundant quantities.

 Not all bees make honey.
 Their order, Hymenoptera is divided into seven families.
 Only one of such is known for honey making — the Apidae.